Gurudutt-Goswami/Spotfire-JS-Jquery/README.md

 # Spotfire-JS-Jquery

-  1.To get the exact output as that of the following mentioned screenshot only use Tibco Spotfire Textarea.
+1. To get the exact output as that of the following mentioned screenshot only use Tibco Spotfire Textarea.
-  2.This repository contains html,JS & Jquery scripts for use within the Tibco Spotfire textarea.
+2. This repository contains html,JS & Jquery scripts for use within the Tibco Spotfire textarea.
 Feel free to play with it to create to something more productive.
-  3.Most of the following screenshots have a lot of animations in them which you will find once you will replicate them in Tibco Spotfire.
+3. Most of the following screenshots have a lot of animations in them which you will find once you will replicate them in Tibco Spotfire.